Spread the love

 The Capitoline Museums in Rome is one of the oldest museums in the world, and it houses a large collection of classical sculptures, paintings, and other works of art.
 The museum is divided into two sections, the Palazzo dei Conservatori and the Palazzo Nuovo, with the former containing the ancient art collection and the latter containing the modern art collection.
 The museum also has an impressive collection of coins and medals, and visitors can explore the ancient Roman Forum and the Capitoline Hill.

-See also The Best Time to Visit Florence, Italy
+See also Exploring the Best Places to Eat in Italy

 Gallerie dell’Accademia